-Pumpkin is a beautiful food.
-Its deep-orange hue is indicative of it being a rich source of the plant-based pigment beta-carotene, which is converted to vitamin A in the body.
-Aside from being a key player in healthy eye sight, skin and immunity, this nutrient is also a powerful antioxidant that helps fight damaging free-radicals within, which may otherwise cause accelerated aging and cellular damage - for outer beauty and skin health, eat your colourful fruit and veggies!
-Nutrition is truly the most effective beauty treatment available, and beats any skin cream, lotion or potion.
+Its deep orange hue is due to the presence of the plant based pigment beta-carotene, which is converted to vitamin A in the body.
+Aside from being a key player in healthy eye sight, skin and immunity; this nutrient is a powerful antioxidant that helps fight damaging free-radicals within, which otherwise cause accelerated ageing - for outer beauty and skin health, eat your colourful fruit and veggies!

-I love adding toasted pine nuts to this salad, toasting really intensifies their flavour and adds a glorious crunch to the dish.
-It’s really simple to do too, just place the nuts in a dry fry pan over a medium-low heat and stir frequently until they begin to turn a light golden brown colour.
-Toasting using a pan is quicker than using the oven, although the downside is the nuts may quickly burn if you don’t keep an eye on them, so try not to multitask too much!
-Not only are pine nuts rich in the muscle-relaxing mineral magnesium, but they also contain one of the highest sources of protein found in nuts.
+…by toasting your nuts!
+While you can skip this step, toasting helps intensify the flavour of the pine nuts and adds a glorious crunch to the dish.
+It’s really simple to do - just place the nuts in a dry frypan over a medium-low heat and stir frequently until they begin to colour a light golden brown.
+Toasting using a pan is quicker than an oven, although the downside is the nuts may quickly burn if you don’t keep an eye on them - so in other words, don’t multitask!

 Honey Roasted Pumpkin, Feta and Spinach Salad